peterstace/dauntless/README.md

 * Rebrand to "Dauntless".

 * Display message to user.
-Even when moving page up/down and already at the top/bottom.
-And when moving left/right.
+Moving up/down/left/right/top/bottom when there is no where more to go.

 * Configuration file.